 Contact Our Team

-If you’re eligible for a service dog or facility dog, we encourage you to complete our short online form so you can start the process.
+If you’re eligible for a service dog, we encourage you to complete our short online form so you can start the process.

 Let’s Have a Conversation

 Next, our friendly team will arrange a time for a conversation so we can answer all your questions and tell you about the PAVE program.

 You can make a difference.
 We can help.